jhannemann/bowling/instructions/BowlingGame.md

 but in a real bowling game,
 we want to create many balls,
 most of them sharing the same properties.
-The same will hold true for our pins.
+The same will hold true for our pins, where it will prove very useful.

 Unity allows for easy replication of object that share the same properties via a concept called *Prefabs*.
 To create a prefab,